Group Registration is now open

 Screening and Training for Scouts Canada members

-The registration form will ask you to affirm that you have completed the requirements or intend to prior to arriving at the Jamboree site.
+The registration form will ask you to affirm that you have completed the requirements or intend to prior to April 1, 2019.
 You can register and pay without having already met the requirements.

 Wood Badge I for The Canadian Path is the required training for OOS and Scouters attending PJ 2019 who are members of Scouts Canada.
 This requirement is not precluded by a Section specific Wood Badge II course – all OOS and Scouters attending PJ 2019 will be required to have completed Wood Badge I for The Canadian Path by April 1st 2019.